Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Experiments

-{\bf MPI-Sintel.} MPI-Sintel \cite{Butler:ECCV:2012, Wulff:ECCVws:2012} is a public dataset designed for the evaluation of optical flow derived from rendered aritificial scenes, with special attention to realistic image properties.
-Since MPI-Sintel is relatively small which contains around a thousand image pairs, we use it only for testing the learned models in the inference of displacement field, as described in details in sections \ref{sect: infer}.
+{\bf MPI-Sintel.} MPI-Sintel \cite{Butler:ECCV:2012,Wulff:ECCVws:2012} is a public dataset designed for the evaluation of optical flow derived from rendered artificial scenes, with special attention to realistic image properties.
+Since MPI-Sintel is relatively small, which contains around a thousand image pairs, we use it only for testing the learned models in the inference of the displacement field.
 We use the final version of MPI-Sintel and resize each frame into size $128 \times 128$.
 We select frame pairs whose motions are within the range of $[-6, +6]$, resulting in $384$ frame pairs in total.

 {\bf MUG Facial Expression.} MUG Facial Expression dataset \cite{aifanti2010mug} records natural facial expression videos of $86$ subjects sitting in front of one camera.
-This dataset has no ground truth of displacement field, which we use for unsupervised learning as stated in details in section \ref{sect: unsupervised}. $200$ videos with $30$ frames are randomly selected for training, and anther $100$ videos are sampled for testing.
-The frame images are resized to $64 \times 64$.
+This dataset has no ground truth of the displacement field, which we use for unsupervised learning. $200$ videos with $30$ frames are randomly selected for training, and anther $100$ videos are sampled for testing.